lcnetdev/marcauth-to-madsrdf/README.md

         Wholesale refactored repository.
         Copied, in all LC-specific glory, actual conversion files used behind ID.LOC.GOV.
         Zorba support discontinued.
 RIP Zorba.
+        baseuri no longer supported.

     Nov 30 2012
         Added missed subfields for Title output
         Added support for Zorba
         baseuri must be set externally for Saxon (and Zorba).
         Small modification to MARCXML-2-MADSRDF to work with Zorba (original code caused seg fault)

     April 2012
         Initial publication.
 Support for MarkLogic and Saxon

 ## License
 As a work of the United States government, this project is in the